Timeline of the Collapse of the Geftakys Ministry

 May 21, 2002 - Kirk C. writes a letter to Mark Miller reminding him that he wrote a letter to Mark back in 1994 (8 years ago).
 In the 1994 letter Kirk expresses his concern about having to submit to David's leadership.

-October 28, 2002 - Kirk C. and Brent T. attempt to set up a meeting of the leading brothers in SLO with a local Christian pastor.
-The leadership's response to them was, "We don’t think we need to have others come in and tell us what you think our sins are."
+October 28, 2002 - Kirk C. and Brent T. attempt to set up a meeting of the Leading Brothers in SLO with a local Christian pastor.
+The Brother's response to them was, "We don’t think we need to have others come in and tell us what you think our sins are."

 November 9, 2002 - Danny Edwards writes George to tell him about Kirk C.'s public letter and expresses the need for David to publicly acknowledge and repent of his sin.